 Solar’s cost, currently around $1 per watt, continues to decline despite Chinese tariffs.
 Oregon’s Residential Energy Tax Credit (RETC), sunset at the end of the 2017, and cut the cost of a typical rooftop system by as much as $6,000, but it’s being offset by cheaper, more efficient panels.

 The Federal Investment Tax Credit allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes, with 2019 the last year when you get a full 30%.
 It gets reduced to just 10% in 2022 for commercial installations.

 A self-funding, resilient network, may require more income to attract investors.
 That’s the basis for this proposal.
-We believe an Electric Vehicle charge station, a broadband wireless hub, a coffee shop or a car/bike share businesses like Lyft and Uber could generate revenue and save everyone money.
+We believe an Electric Vehicle charge station, a broadband wireless hub, a coffee shop or a car/bike share businesses like Lyft and Uber could generate revenue, provide a real public service, and save everyone money.

 Mapdwell is the most advanced rooftop-solar mapping tool available, showing the solar potential for all Portlanders in cooperation with Energy Trust.
 Net Zero buildings run 100 percent on renewable energy.
 Resilient Cities can adapt and transform after disasters.

 DISCLAIMER: Whenever possible, actual products and services are linked, although this paper does not recommend specific technologies.
 This paper overviews current options, with rapid marketplace change expected.